idiap/bob/src/python/core/doc/Tutorial01.rst

    import torch

+   # Create two 2D-double arrays  (float64_2) of size 5 times 7.
-   # create two Matrices
+   # Terminology
+   #   With "the type" we describe the number of dimensions (2D) and the data type (double = float64).
+   #   With "the shape" we describe the size (5 times 7) of the array.

-   A = torch.core.array.float64_2(3, 2)         # Straight forward
+   A = torch.core.array.float64_2(5, 7)         # Specify directly the type and shape
    B = torch.core.array.float64_2(A.shape())    # Using A' shape

-   # Look closer
+   # Closer look:
    #    Notice that the elements in the matrices are not gauarantied to be initialized to zeros

    print A
    print B

-   # Assign a value to "whole" Matrix
+   # It is possible to assign the whole matrix to either zeros or ones.

    A.ones()                    # Set all values to one B.zeros()                   # Set all values to zero

    # Look closer
-   # The matrices are now properaly initialized
+   #    The arrays are now properaly initialized
    print A
    print B

-   # Mathematical operations
+   # |project| provide most mathematical operations in a powerful way

    print 0.45 * A             # It is possible to directly mulitple with a scalar print B + 5                # It is possible to add a scalar to all element in matrix